dongzgh/dongzgh.github.io/journal.md

 * Replied Bernie's email about church attendence

 * [L3MONSHAPE](#l3monshape)
-	* Continued learning of VTK Textbook Chapter 6
+	* Continued the learning of VTK Textbook Chapter 6

 * [HEXAGONMI](#hexagonmi)
 	* Talked with Maggie about Replicon issues